computas/tekniskmuseum-backend/README.md

 3. Install the *cairocffi* package with `pip install cairocffi`

-4. Run `bash upload_to_blob.sh`.
+4. Run `bash upload_to_blob.sh` from the src folder.
 This uploads images from the categories used in the current version of the game.
 You can also provide your own csv-file with category names as a command line argument.
 Available options are
     - `--categories`: should be a csv-file containing the categories you wish to upload.
     - `--num_images`: the number of images you want to upload from each category.
 The default is 50.

 Assuming everything runs without errors, the images should now be in the blob storage

 ### **Uploading the data to Azure CustomVision and training an iteration of the classification model**

-There is not a specific script to do this step, but both functions are ready for use in `src/customvision/classifier.py`.
-The classifier class is also initizalied in `src/webapp/api.py`, meaning the data can be uploaded and trained on there.

-1. Add the lines for uploading images to api.py, so it looks something like the code below. "labels" is the list of labels to be trained on, e.g. ["airplane", "apple", "ant"]

-        # Initialize CV classifier
-        classifier = Classifier()
-        classifier.upload_images(labels, "oldimgcontainer")

-2. Run `startapp.sh` once, assuming the images gets uploaded without error, the upload_images line should be removed before running `startapp.sh` again later.
+1. Run `bash upload_to_CV.sh` from the `src/customvision` folder.
+This will upload all photos from Blob storage from the categories in the current version of the Custom Vision model.
+Optionally, you can provide a csv-file containing the categories you want to upload as a command line argument to this script.

-3. Go to [customvision.ai](customvision.ai), and click on the `Train` button in the top right after entering the correct project.
+2. Go to [customvision.ai](customvision.ai), and click on the `Train` button in the top right after entering the correct project.
 For most use cases, `Quick Training` can be chosen here.